mrsaurabhmaske/huge-coast-1878/README.md

 # huge-coast-1878

-#Travellish -
+#Travelish -
 Your Ultimate Travel Companion

 Deployed URL: https://lively-marigold-c98b3e.netlify.app/

-Welcome to Travellish, your ultimate travel companion for exploring the world.
+Welcome to Travelish, your ultimate travel companion for exploring the world.
 Travellish is an online travel website that offers a wide range of travel-related services to make your travel experience hassle-free, fun and memorable.

 Features
 Travellish offers the following features:

 1. Flight Booking
-Travellish allows you to book domestic and international flights at affordable prices.
+Travelish allows you to book domestic and international flights at affordable prices.
 Our platform compares prices from multiple airlines to help you find the best deals on flights.
 You can also select your preferred seat, meal and baggage allowance during the booking process.

 2. Hotel Booking
-Travellish makes it easy to find and book hotels at your travel destination.
+Travelish makes it easy to find and book hotels at your travel destination.
 Our platform offers a wide range of options from luxury to budget hotels to fit your needs.
 You can also read reviews from previous guests to make an informed decision before booking

 How to Use Travellish
 To use Travellish, follow these simple steps: